 top of page

-And in the wake of pregnancy or baby loss, that sense of finality can feel especially sharp—because it came so quickly, so unexpectedly, and without the time you thought you would have.
+In the wake of pregnancy or baby loss, that sense of finality can feel especially sharp.
+It comes so quickly, so unexpectedly, and without the time we thought we would have.

 It can feel like something has been cut short.
 Like a story ended before it really began.